Which is the Smallest Possible Particle of an Element?

 Why the Atom is the Smallest Particle of an Element

 The atom is considered the smallest particle of an element because it is the smallest unit that can exist independently while still exhibiting the element’s chemical behavior.
 When an atom is split, the resulting particles lose the characteristics that define the element.
-Take this case: if a gold atom is broken down
+Take this: if a gold atom is broken down

 Chemical Properties and Elemental Identity